 So, you’re dating a widower.
 He’s a little older and calmer and seems more ‘settled’ and sure of himself than a lot of other men you’ve been with.
-And yet, you’re still looking for a sign, or 5 signs, a widower is serious about your relationship.
+And yet, you’re still looking for signs a widower is serious about your relationship.

 How Do You Know If A Widower Loves You?

 For starters, is it even possible to have a serious relationship with a widower?
 Yes, it is.
 Ridhi explains, “It is a myth that you can fall in love only once.
 Humans can fall in love again.
 If he is consistent with you, shows up when you ask for help, and shares his intimate details with you, these are some of the sure-shot signs a widower is ready to move on.”